-Where Does My Water Come From?
-(3rd – 5th grade) Where does the water in our homes and schools come from?
-By looking at where water is located on Earth, students start to explore how water is distributed in Colorado and the implications to our growing populations.
+Where does the water in our homes and schools come from?
+By looking at where water is located on Earth, students start to explore how water is distributed in Colorado and the implications to our growing population.
 Students will also explore how water is moved from one place to another and the challenges of water scarcity.
-(60 minutes).

-Natural and Urban Water (6th – 8th grade) The water cycle is a natural phenomenon, but humans also play a role in how water moves through our communities.
-Students explore the complex relationship of water, weather and land formations to create watersheds.
+The water cycle is a natural phenomenon, but humans also play a role in how water moves through our communities.
+Students explore the complex relationship of water, weather, and land formations to create watersheds.
 Students begin to evaluate how we use water and our impacts on the natural and urban water systems.
-(60 minutes).

-To learn more about Water Ambassadors or request a presentation, please email us or complete the form below.
+To learn more about the Water Ambassadors Progran or request a presentation, please email us or complete the form below.